cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O3ctZ6SdSLA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen class="youtube-embed"></iframe>

 #### More than markdown
 You see, the way I achieved converting Markdown into beautiful HTML & CSS (like the post you're reading now) was with the [Nuxt Content](https://content.nuxtjs.org) module.
 Put simply, this module converts your Markdown files into HTML and CSS.
-The converted HTML & CSS can be referenced within your Nuxt templates with a little bit of JavaScript magic ✨.
+The converted HTML & CSS can be referenced within your Nuxt templates with a little bit of [JavaScript magic](https://github.com/nuxt/content/blob/main/docs/content-v1/en/1.getting-started/4.fetching.md) ✨.

 ### Revival
 That basic markdown-supported blog is about where the website stopped.
-That is until my friend [Michael](https://www.mamoore1440.com) forked the template.
+That is until mid-2022 when my friend [Michael](https://www.mamoore1440.com) forked the template.
 He almost immediately noticed the entire structure of the website was dependent on the Nuxt (JavaScript) code.

 You see, the template was originally structured as a "portfolio" website.
-This meant there were four pages:
+This meant there were four distinct pages defined in Nuxt:
 - Home
 - Blog
 - Portfolio
 - Contact

 Each of these pages were defined within the Nuxt (JavaScript) logic.
-This is a problem for anyone who wants to create their own website, but wants different pages.
+This is a problem for anyone who wants to create their own website with a different set of pages.

-### "Throw it in `content`"
+### Throw it in `content`

-Michael pitched a restructure of the template in which the entire site's structure is defined within the `content` folder.
-The `content` folder is where Nuxt Content finds Markdown posts before converting them to HTML & CSS.
+Michael pitched a restructure of the template in which the entire site's structure is defined in one central `content` folder. \
+This is when we discussed types of users in regards to this template.

 <!--To help explain the concept, Michael and I got out the whiteboard.

 ![Whiteboard planning](/blog-images/build-a-blog-whiteboard.png) -->

-This is where Michael explained the different types of users in regards to this template.

 #### Admin users
 Administrative users are the type of individuals that know their way around Nuxt and wouldn't have any trouble constructing a Nuxt website from scratch.